Living in Mexico city long-term wasn’t in my plans.

 - Tlacoyos: Snack food consisting of oval-shaped blue tortillas stuffed with black beans, requesón (a ricotta-style cheese), or chicharrón (fried pork belly/rinds)

 - Mole Poblano: Last but not least for 2 reasons; Firstly, mole is Mexico’s national dish.
 Lastly, this one is my personal favourite.
-There are multiple types of mole dishes, this particular mole has chocolate and chili and a whole host of other delicious ingredients.
+There are multiple types of mole dishes, this particular mole has chocolate and chilli and a whole host of other delicious ingredients.
 Absolute heaven of a meal.

 Currency in Mexico